aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2019-12-19-Temporal-Difference-Learning.md

 ### Off-policy TD-Control (Q-learning)

 A more straightforward approach towards balancing exploration and exploitation is to use two different policies.
 A **behavior** policy $b$ to generate information about the environment and a **target** policy $\pi$ to evaluate and improve.
 The former can be used to ensure sufficient exploration and the latter to build a greedy deterministic policy for the agent.
-We can use techniques like **Importance Sampling** to use the values from one distribution to generate values for another distribution.
-We won't go into the details of Importance Sampling in this article.
+We can use techniques like [**Importance Sampling**](https://en.wikipedia.org/wiki/Importance_sampling#:~:text=Importance%20sampling%20is%20a%20variance,parameter%20being%20estimated%20than%20others.) to use the values from one distribution to generate values for another distribution.
+However, I won't go into the details of Importance Sampling in this article.

 **Q-learning** is an off-policy algorithm that can be used for control.
-Unlike **SARSA**, in **Q-learning**, we build an optimal policy by choosing the actions maximizing Q-values, irrespective of the policy being followed, hence making it off-policy.
+Unlike **SARSA**, in **Q-learning**, we build an optimal policy by choosing the actions maximizing Q-values, *irrespective* of the policy being followed, hence making it off-policy.

 <p align="center"><img src="/assets/q.png"/ alt="Q-learning-backup-diagram"></p>